MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/JSON.md

 ![JSON selection from online service](./media/json/connect-service.png)

-This will automatically launch the Power Query Editor for you to transform the data if you want, or you can simply close and apply.
+Loading the JSON file will automatically launch the Power Query Editor for you to transform the data if you want, or you can simply close and apply.

 ![Convert to a table](./media/json/convert-table.png)

 JSON data may not always be imported into Power Query as a table.
-However, you should always be able to use the available Power Query ribbon transforms to convert it to a table.
+However, you can always use the available Power Query ribbon transforms to convert it to a table.

 ## Load from the web